Michelle Setlakwe

 Michelle Setlakwe is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 She represents the riding of Mont-Royal–Outremont as a member of the Quebec Liberal Party.

+As of September 7, 2024, she serves as the opposition critic for Municipal Affairs, Access to Information and Privacy, Cybersecurity and Digital Technologies, and Chaudière-Appalaches.